Not finding what you need? Visit our Collaboration Tools Search to see all tools and resources.

 Posting Monitoring Data on the Web

-Many partners of the National Forest Foundation are engaged in multiparty monitoring of projects on their local National Forests and have developed Web sites and protocols that may be helpful to others.
+Many partners of the NFF are engaged in multiparty monitoring of projects on their local National Forests and have developed Web sites and protocols that may be helpful to others.
+This is just a short list – please contact us if you are looking for a specific example.

-- The Tushar Allotments Collaborative is a two-year effort, started in 2007, to collaboratively resolve resource management disputes on two grazing allotments in the Tushar Range of the Fishlake National Forest in Utah.
-Their website includes multiple descriptions of monitoring protocols and data collection sheets.
+- The Tushar Allotments Collaborative was a two-year effort, started in 2007, to collaboratively resolve resource management disputes on two grazing allotments in the Tushar Range of the Fishlake National Forest in Utah.
+Their website offers descriptions of monitoring protocols and data collection sheets.

-- In 2003, Lake County Resources Initiative established monitoring protocols for restoration activities occurring on the Upper Chewaucan Watershed, which includes both private lands and the Fremont-Winema National Forests.
+- Lake County Resources Initiative engages local high school students in monitoring restoration activities occurring on the Upper Chewaucan Watershed, which includes both private lands and the Fremont-Winema National Forests.

 - The Diablo Trust has developed a centralized monitoring database based on the Holistic Ecosystem Health Indicator, a collaboratively-developed, integrated monitoring framework.